Mariam-Janbein/Sensor-Based-Control/README.md

 Two main behaviors were observed during real-world experiments:

 1. The drone follows the spiral trajectory well, but flies too close to the ground.
    This issue is mainly related to takeoff and altitude (z-axis) control.
+   Find code and results in (HardwareResults1).

 2. The drone takes off successfully, reaches part of the trajectory, and then starts tracking it.
    However, oscillations appear due to instability in the z-axis, resulting in an oscillating path.
+   Find code and results in (HardwareResults2).

 The corresponding plots and experimental data are available in:
 - HardwareResults1